fei0316/OpenCC-android-app/README.md

 [Download from GitHub releases.](https://github.com/fei0316/OpenCC-android-app/releases)

-Note: this app might not work on x86 devices.
+Known issue: the app might not work on older devices with less RAM (usually less than 1GB).
+Fix is on the way.

 ## Features